Georeactor/georeactor-blog/posts/cov-lineage-1.md

 ### The Literature

 Google Scholar found 137 citations of the paper.
-Most of the time, the citation is mixed in with other papers to show basic awareness of covid sequencing:
+Most of the time, the citation is mixed in with other papers to introduce covid sequencing:

 > Finally, recent advances in computational analysis of wastewater samples allows for both clinically observed lineage and cryptic lineage detection, i.e., virus lineages that are not being detected in the human population but are still circulating - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10689440/